AD0MZ/All-Band-Adjustable-Dipole/README.md

 # Similar Antennas / Prior Work
 - Collins 637t-1.
-- Center Adjsutable Folded Clothsline Dipole.
+- Center Adjustable Folded Clothesline Dipole.
 - RTV 80 Inverted V.

 ![All Band Adjustable Dipole](Collateral/25.%20%20Similar-Designs.png)

-# Winch / Controller Closup.
+# Winch / Controller Closeup.

 ![All Band Adjustable Dipole](Collateral/2.%20%20Assembled%20Working%20System.png)

-# Arrangment of commutators (brushes) with elements (wires).
+# Arrangement of commutators (brushes) with elements (wires).
 - A few people have asked me why the brushes are on the "outside" of the capstan mechanism.
 - One friend asked about the use of bare wire rather than insulated.
     - It turns out that the location of the brushes and the issues of insulated (or un-insulated) wire are related.

 Early on, I had envisioned internal brushes on a commutating ring like an automotive alternator, with the use of insulated wire elements.
-- I soon realised that the coiled-up element wires would make an excellent inductor at the frequencies we operate at.
+- I soon realized that the coiled-up element wires would make an excellent inductor at the frequencies we operate at.
 - I was uncertain of how the brushes would wear, and how certain meterials might conduct at RF.
     - I wanted to have an easy way to change them and experiment.
-- Using un-unsulated wire and external brushes solved every fatal problem and only introducfed a couple of minor ones.
+- Using un-insulated wire and external brushes solved every fatal problem and only introduced a couple of minor ones.
     _ (1.
-Corrsion    2.
+Corrosion    2.
 Loss of signal to things that touch the wire like leaves? )

 Here are two diagrams I used to demonstrate the issues to a very smart friend.